• Loading stock data...

 Kevin Jairaj-Imagn Images

 On Aug.
-6, Polymarket Sports declared on social media that the WNBA had put in place a “no bag policy” for “tonight’s WNBA game” in order to stem the tide of dildos being thrown on the court.
+6, Polymarket Sports declared on social media that the WNBA had put in place a “no bag policy” for “tonight’s WNBA game” to stem the tide of dildos being thrown on the court.

 The only problem: The post appeared to be entirely made up.
 The only WNBA game that night was at the Golden State Valkyries, and the team told Front Office Sports they made no such policy.